zer0def/nginxinc-kubernetes-ingress/docs/content/installation/installing-nic/installation-with-helm.md

 {{< warning >}} The `edge` version is not intended for production use.
 It is intended for testing and development purposes only. {{< /warning >}}

-## Managing the Chart via Sources
+## Manage the chart with Sources

-### Pulling the Chart
+### Pull the chart

 This step is required if you're installing the chart using its sources.
-Additionally, the step is also required for managing the custom resource definitions (CRDs), which the Ingress Controller requires by default, or for upgrading/deleting the CRDs.
+It also manages the custom resource definitions (CRDs) which NGINX Ingress Controller requires, and for upgrading or deleting the CRDs.

 1. Pull the chart sources: